SecurityHandbook/handbook/en/iot/andr.md

 <br><br><hr><br>

 ## Recommended Applications:
 The following section contains a list of recommended security applications or applications related to security.
-Apps are divided to proprietary and FOSS (free and open source).
-The reason is simple: some people just don't trust proprietary applications and assess using a closed source security app as absurd.
+Apps are organized into two sections &ndash; proprietary and FOSS (free and open source).
+The reason is simple: some people don't trust proprietary applications and view using a closed source security app as absurd.

 ### App Store:
-App store is closely related to security as it's the source of most downloaded and installed apps.
+App store is closely related to security as it's (usually) the source of downloaded and installed apps.
 Therefore, it must be trustworthy and safe.

 #### FOSS:
 - F-Droid: https://f-droid.org/